 ½” sheet ¼” plywood

 The sides are made of 2x2s with a 2×4 on the top.
-First, cut 4 pieces of 2×2 at 22” long.
+First, I cut 4 pieces of 2×2 at 22” long.
 These are the outside “legs.”
-Then cut two 2x2s and one 2×4 at 18” long.
-Drill 1 ½” pocket holes in both ends of the 18” long pieces and assemble like shown in the picture below using 2 ½” pocket hole screws.
-The middle 2×2 is screwed in so that the top is 11” down from the top of the leg.
-This leaves an 8” opening between the bottom 2x2s.
+Then I cut two 2x2s and one 2×4 at 18” long.
+I drilled 1 ½” pocket holes in both ends of the 18” long pieces and assembled like shown in the picture below using 2 ½” pocket hole screws.
+The middle 2×2 is screwed in so that there is an 8” opening between the bottom 2x2s.

-Now that the sides are together, you can finish up the frame.
-Cut three 2x4s at 56” long, and two 2x2s at 56” long.
-Drill 1 ½” pocket hole screws in the ends of all these pieces.
-Assemble like shown below using 2 ½” pocket hole screws.
-Two 2x4s will be at the top—one in front, one in back.
+Now that the sides are together, I could continue with the rest of the frame.
+I cut one 2×4 and two 2x2s at 56” long.
+I drilled 1 ½” pocket holes in the ends of all these pieces and assembled like shown below using 2 ½” pocket hole screws.

 Step 3: Add vanity shelf

 Cut a piece of ¾” plywood to fit in as the middle shelf.
 It should be about 18” x 56”.
-Drill ¾” pocket holes long the edge and attach using 1 ¼” pocket hole screws so that the top is flush with the 2x2s on the top.
-If you didn’t attach the back middle 2×4 in step 2 already, do it now.
+Drill ¾” pocket holes long the edge and attach using 1 ¼” pocket hole screws so that the top is flush with the 2xs on the top.

 Step 4: Add side panels